Skip to content

 Project Status: The original OpenCode project was archived by the creator.
 It is now actively maintained as a fork by the SST (Serverless Stack) team.
 The SST fork continues to receive updates and improvements.

-By default, OpenCode can connect to OpenAI or Anthropic cloud APIs.
-With Olla's API compatibility, you can redirect it to local models whilst maintaining full functionality.
+By default, OpenCode connects to cloud APIs (Anthropic, OpenAI, etc.).
+With Olla's API compatibility you can redirect it to local models whilst maintaining full functionality.

 Architecture